-National Planning Policy Framework, 2021
+National Planning Policy Framework, 2023

-- 14.10 The NPPF, published in July 2021 sets out the Government's planning policies for England and how these should be applied. - 14.11 Paragraph 105 states: - "The planning system should actively manage patterns of growth in support of these objectives.
+14.10 The NPPF, updated in September 2023 sets out the Government's planning policies for England and how these should be applied.

+"The planning system should actively manage patterns of growth in support of these objectives.
 Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
 This can help to reduce congestion and emissions and improve air quality and public health.
-However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making." - 14.12 Paragraph 174 states:
+However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making."